 Rangers net 3 goals in third to defeat Lightning

-Flip Chytil and Adam Fox scored within a five-minute span late in the third period Tuesday night as the host New York Rangers earned a much-needed 4-1 victory over the Tampa Bay Lightning.
-Kaapo Kakko scored in the second period and Ryan Strome added an empty-netter with 45.2 seconds left in the third for the Rangers, who won for just the second time in their last eight games (2-5-1).
+Filip Chytil and Adam Fox scored within a five-minute span late in the third period Tuesday night as the host New York Rangers earned a much-needed 4-1 victory over the Tampa Bay Lightning.
+Kaapo Kakko scored on the power play in the second period and Ryan Strome added an empty-netter with 45.2 seconds left in the third for the Rangers, who won for just the second time in their last eight games (2-5-1).
 Goalie Alexandar Georgiev made 29 saves.

 Nikita Kucherov scored in the first for the Lightning, who have lost two straight and three of four (1-2-1).
 Goalie Andrei Vasilevskiy recorded 38 saves.
 A turnover by the Lightning led to Chytil's go-ahead goal.
 Pavel Buchnevich picked up the loose puck and raced up the ice on a semi-breakaway.
 His pass ahead to a streaking Chytil tipped off Chytil's stick and past Vasilevskiy with 7:14 left.